rmcgirr83/phpBB-3.1-posteripinviewtopic/README.md

 ## Uninstallation
 1. Navigate in the ACP to `Customise -> Manage extensions`.
-2. Click the `Disable` link for Poster IP.
+2. Click the `Disable` link for Poster IP in Viewtopic.
 3. To permanently uninstall, click `Delete Data`, then delete the `posteripinviewtopic` folder from `phpBB/ext/rmcgirr83/`.

 ## License